taggon/react-native-intl/README.md

 ## Why gettext `.mo` files?

 Although I prefer to use `json` format, `mo` format are better as it supports plural form and context.
+I don't want to embed `po` files in my app due to its bigger footprint.

 ## Notes